 From evaluating statistics to econometric modeling, our educators teach advanced skills that can be used in the majority of industries.
 Graduates are prepared for sought-after positions in securities, banking, and financial management, and can also apply their skills at general manufacturing and service firms that increasingly rely on the expertise of quantitative analysts.

 “Hiring skilled students who come from institutions like WorldQuant University is a business imperative.”

 Designed by industry experts, WorldQuant University’s program integrates mathematical, statistical, and computer science tools with finance theory in a completely online and collaborative setting.
 Graduates are positioned to excel in today’s highly collaborative, fast-paced, professional environments.

-It is composed of fourteen courses and is designed to be completed in two years.
+The two-year program is composed of nine courses as well as a Capstone project and examination.
 Each course is sequentially taught and builds on the previous one.
 Taking one course at a time allows you to earn your degree without disrupting your life.

 All courses are delivered online and focus on applied projects.